McKinsey PEI: Inclusive Leadership

 Now that the question is out of the way, how should you answer it?

 To ace your McKinsey PEI question on Inclusive Leadership, you need to demonstrate that you possess the skills to lead a diverse team to achieve challenging goals.
 The interviewer will ask you about a situation where you led a team through a challenging time to achieve a certain goal.
-For this dimension, you need to show that you
+For this dimension, you need to show the following:

 McKinsey Interview Video Academy